Live-Webcams

 See it @ Google Street View

-among many international aristocrats and bourgeoisie; esp. during the
+resort among many international aristocrats and bourgeoisie; especially during the

 industrial era.
 Emperor